Help in an emergency

 - Or go to the Accident & Emergency department of your local hospital

-If you are not in an emergency situation check the information below about non -emergency services:
+If you are not in an emergency situation, check the following information about non-emergency services:

 Frequent mental health crises

-If you are having frequent mental health crises, it may be helpful to refer yourself to our Student Counselling and Wellbeing services so that a mental health advisor can discuss how you are managing your condition and how you can get support and treatment.
-To make an appointment complete this self-referral form.
+If you are having frequent mental health crises, it may be helpful to refer yourself to our Student Counselling and Wellbeing service.
+A mental health advisor can discuss how you are managing your condition and how you can get support and treatment.
+To register for an appointment, please complete the online registration form.

 If you have non-urgent concerns about your mental health or wellbeing, please contact firstname.lastname@example.org.